 Want to see how your own organisation rates against our benchmark?
 Download the full report here and test yourself!

 Mark Abbas, Chief Marketing Officer for the AMCS Group, is an IT executive with a track record of over 25 years in the Waste & Recycling Industry.
 As CEO of GMT Europe, a company that was acquired by AMCS in 2016, he led the company to international growth and successfully completed numerous acquisitions.
 Mark has been an evangelist in the Waste & Recycling market, working closely with product teams to keep IT solutions on the front line of innovation and designing new features and capabilities.

 Let us show you what AMCS Platform can do for you!

 Let AMCS show you how to optimize your operations to increase profits, improve efficiency and grow your businessRequest a demo

 Download our brochure to discover how to operate smarter, more seamlessly, and more digitally.
 Resulting in an increase in profits, improved efficiency and lower costs.Download brochure

 Press Release: The Digital Transformation Barometer

 More than half of the waste management and recycling organizations we surveyed for the AMCS Digital Transformation Benchmark 2018 were planning an increase in their IT budget in 2019.
 But where is the best place to apply that extra budget to get the most value in an organization’s digital transformation?
 A focus on these top digital solutions could provide the roadmap to digital transformation in 2019.

 Digital Transformation Study

-The AMCS benchmark study investigates how organizations in waste and recycling use technology to improve their operations and adapt to change.
+The AMCS benchmark study investigates how organisations in waste and recycling use technology to improve their operations and adapt to change.